Tata-Mistry spat shows independent company directors vulnerable in India

 TEST CASE

-Tata Sons is the single-largest shareholder in the group companies where Wadia is an independent director.
+Tata Sons is the single-largest shareholder in the group companies where Wadia was an independent director.
 Mistry's Shapoorji Pallonji family owns about 18 percent of Tata Sons.

-To oust Wadia, Tata Sons needs to call for a special shareholder meeting and win a simple majority vote.
-The dominant shareholder, who is calling for the ouster, is not barred from voting on the issue.
+To oust Wadia from Tata Steel and Tata Motors, all Tata Sons needed to do was call for a special shareholder meeting and win a simple majority vote.
+The dominant shareholder, who is calling for the removal, is not barred from voting on the issue.

 "I think this particular case will be effectively the test case for how robust the regime (India's company law) is or whether any further changes need to be made to it," said Umakanth Varottil, an associate law professor at National University of Singapore.